Billing Secondary Claims Guide

 It’s important to know that you don’t submit claims to both the Primary and the Secondary Insurance at the exact same time.
 Instead, follow this process:

-- Check eligibility and verify insurance for each of the insurance plans.
+for each of the insurance plans.
 If neither plan shows up as primary, have the client update the COB with their insurer, which likely requires them to call their insurance company.

-- Submit the claim to the secondary insurance company and include a copy of the Explanation of Benefits from the primary insurance claim.
+to the secondary insurance company and include a copy of the Explanation of Benefits from the primary insurance claim.
 There are special fields on the claim forms that designate this claim as a ‘secondary’ policy.

-- Once the secondary insurance pays their portion of the claim, the client is responsible for any remaining balance.
+their portion of the claim, the client is responsible for any remaining balance.

 If you have the rare case of the client having three insurance companies (and none are a Medicare Supplement Company), after receiving payment from the secondary – if the claims was not paid in full, submit to the tertiary insurance company and await response before requiring the patient to pay the balance.